-In Columbus, Ohio, we celebrate the Fourth of July for days on end.
+In Columbus, Ohio, the town celebrates the Fourth of July for days on end.
 Kicking off July 3rd with Red, White & BOOM!—the Midwest's Largest Fireworks Display—and filling in the weekend with local festivals, family-friendly events, free concerts and local fireworks display for the cities that make up Central Ohio.
-This jam-packed weekend can only be described and fun and exciting!
-The best thing is many of the Fourth of July events are FREE!

 8 a.m. — Kick off the day with the John Barr 5K.

 9:30 a.m. — The 2.8-mile-long Bexley parade starts Maryland Avenue/Remington Road, ends at Fair Avenue and Cassingham, and features some floats created by residents.

 6 p.m. — Gather at the Capital University's front lawn for a community celebration with family events, food, and music.